Driving eyesight requirements

 Eyesight requirements for the practical car and motorcycle test

 At the start of the test the examiner will ask you to read a number plate on a stationary vehicle.
 This will contain letters and figures 79mm high and 57mm wide, at a distance of 20.5 m or a distance of 20 m if the letters and figures are 50mm wide.
 For category K (mowing machine or vehicle controlled by someone on foot) the distance is 12 m or 12.3 m

 If you are unable to read the number, the examiner will ask you to read another number plate.
 If you are still unable to read the second number plate, the examiner will measure out the precise distance from a third plate.

-If you fail to read the third plate and the examiner is satisfied of your inability to comply with the eyesight requirement, the test will not proceed any further.
+If you fail to read the third plate and the examiner is satisfied of your inability to meet the eyesight requirement, the test will not go any further.

-The examiner will ask you to sign a form to acknowledge that you were unable to comply with the eyesight requirement.
+The examiner will ask you to sign a form to agree that you were unable to meet the eyesight requirement.